The Great Octave Foundation Board of Directors

 Board of Directors, The Great Octave Foundation

-Under the auspices of The Great Octave Foundation, her activities have included work with Palestinian and Israeli school children in the Holy Land, HIV positive men and women in Mexico City, and returning Iraq war veterans.
+Under the auspices of The Great Octave Foundation, her activities have included work throughout Israel during a particularly fraught time of conflict in 2002, HIV positive men and women in Mexico City, and returning Iraq war veterans.

 In 2001 Shulamit was honored to give the keynote address in Washington, DC to introduce US Congressional Bill H. R. 808 to create a Cabinet Level Department of Peace.